Tianzhu Tibetan Autonomous County is abbreviated as Tianzhu County, also known as “Pari County” OR “Bairi County“.

 At beginning of Republic of China, Tianzhu area was under jurisdiction of Pingfan County;

 In 16th year of Republic of China (1927), Pingfan County was changed to Yongdeng County;

 In 25th year of Republic of China (1936), Tianzhu area was named after the first words of “Tian Tang monastery” and “Zhu Gong monastery”, and being under jurisdiction of Yongdeng County;

 In 29th year of Republic of China (1940); Tianzhu Township was established

 In 1950, Tianzhu Autonomous Region (county level) was established;

 In 1950, Tianzhu Autonomous Region was renamed as Tianzhu Tibetan Autonomous Region

-In 1955, Tianzhu Tibetan Autonomous Region was renamed Tianzhu Tibetan Autonomous County, which is under the jurisdiction of Wuwei Prefecture;
+In 1955, Tianzhu Tibetan Autonomous Region was renamed Tianzhu Tibetan Autonomous County, which is under jurisdiction of Wuwei Prefecture;